Brettanda/portfolio-2022/content/about-me.md

 - jQuery
 - SEO standards and better HTML structure for SEO
 - Twig templating language

+## What I have on my own time

+- Python
+- PostgreSQL
+- NuxtJS

 These are just some of the things that I have learned.
 I am always looking to learn more.